JackSzwergold/Writing/memories/Going to See the Shaggy DA in Times Square in the 1970s with My Dad.md

 And when that turd of a film ended, I was relieved.
 The lights came up and someone up front in an official looking usher outfit basically announced that Goofy was here to greet people.
 And all the kids pretty much got excited at the same time and stood up in anticipation of his arrival.

 Soon enough there he was!
 Goofy himself running up one of the aisles and adjusting his “head” with his big, white Goofy gloves every few seconds.
-I don’t recall Goofy or his entourage giving out anything to his fans—like some keychains, stickers, pamphlets or something like that—but he would stop and pose for pictures as well as shake hands.
+I don’t recall Goofy or his entourage giving out anything to his fans—like some keychains, stickers, pamphlets or something like that—but he would just walk around, greet fans and stop and pose for pictures as well as shake hands.

 My dad didn’t have a camera back then, so we just waited for Goofy to come by and shake our hands.

 Goofy came close to me, grabbed my hand and shook it pretty violently.
 I mean I was a 7 year old kid at the time and felt it all the way up to my shoulder.
 He shook my dad’s hand as well and—to his credit—my dad feigned excitement when he exclaimed with excitement that he had just met Goofy.